jesperkha/Fizz/.github/LANG.md

 ## <a id="var"></a> **Variables**

-You can declare a variable using the `var` statement.
+You can declare a variable using the `var` statement or the `:=` operator.
 The value can be re-assigned later and even change type.

 ```go
 var name = "John";